haipengzhou856/TBGDiff/readme.md

 #### FOLLOW ME:

-1. Customize the configurations on your machine
+1. Customize the configurations on your machine, run the command line:

 ```
 accelerate config
 ```

-	or you can use the same settings as mine `accelerate_cfg.yaml`.
+​	or you can use the same settings as mine `accelerate_cfg.yaml`.

 2. Train/Test the model with one command line (see next sections)